hunterjmatthews/MathRankings/README.md

 ---

 ## Description[![](pin.svg)](#introduction)
-This ranking of top mathematics schools is designed to identify institutions and faculty actively engaged in research across a number of areas of mathematics.
-Rather than using US News and World Report's approach, which is exclusively based on surveys, this ranking is entirely metrics-based.
-The approach we take is measuring the number of publications by faculty that have appeared at the most selective conferences in each area of mathematics.
+When creating [MathRankings](https://www.mathrankings.com), the goal was to create a ranking of top mathematics schools based on faculty actively engaged in research across a number of areas of mathematics.
+At the time, the only ranking that existed was US News and World Report, whose approach is exclusively based on surveys.
+[MathRankings](https://www.mathrankings.com) approach is entirely metrics-based, measuring the number of publications by faculty that have appeared at the most selective conferences in each area of mathematics.

-This approach is unlikely to be gamed, since publishing in such conferences is generally difficult: contrast this with other approaches like citation-based metrics, which have been repeatedly shown to be easy to manipulate.
+With our approach, our metrics are unlikely to be gamed, since to publish in such conferences, one must pass rigorous scrutiny.
+Furthermore, we do not take a citation-based approach, as this has been repeatedly shown to be easy to manipulate.

-Now, when searching for graduate schools to apply to, you no longer need to go to each department's website to find subject area ranking and or publications.
-You can find all this pertinent data here.
+With the creation of [MathRankings](https://www.mathrankings.com), you no longer need to visit each department’s website in order to gauge research output.
+You can now filter the top mathematics programs based on your preferred research area.

-See our FAQ for more details.
+See our FAQ for more information.

 ---